-The truth is that the best pull up bar depends on your unique situation:
+The truth is that the best pull up bar for you depends on your personal situation.

-- Do you train at home or at a gym?
+- Train at home or at a gym?

 - Prefer indoor or outdoor workouts?

 - Live in an apartment or own a house?

 - Have exposed ceiling joists or finished ceilings?

 - Want to spend a little or a lot of money?

 These are just a few of the questions to consider on your hunt for the best pull up bar.